• Belinda Davis

 Books

-• The Internal Life of Politics: ‘Extraparliamentary’ Politics in West Germany, 1962-1983 (Cambridge: Cambridge UP, forthcoming)
+• The Internal Life of Politics: ‘Extraparliamentary’ Politics in West Germany, 1962-1983 (Cambridge: Cambridge UP, 2026)

-• Rethinking Social Movements After ’68: Selves and Solidarities in West Germany and Beyond, ed., with Stephen Milder and Friederike Brühöfener (New York/Oxford: Berghahn Books, forthcoming 2022)
+• Rethinking Social Movements After ’68: Selves and Solidarities in West Germany and Beyond, ed., with Stephen Milder and Friederike Brühöfener (New York/Oxford: Berghahn Books, 2022)

 • Changing the World, Changing Oneself: Political Protest and Collective Identities in the 1960s/70s West Germany and U.S., ed., with W. Mausbach, M. Klimke, and C. MacDougall (New York/Oxford: Berghahn Books, 2010, 2012)